L1z1ng3r-sswe/algorithms/arrays/268_missingNumber.md

 ```

 ## What I Didn't Think About The First Time
-consider using constant time.

-i didn't consider while loop because i expected to just swap elements blindly and leave the variable where i was putting the current value, i needed to find all the elements for the current index and only after this shift
+I didn't consider using a while loop because I expected to swap elements blindly and leave the variable where I was placing the current value.
+I needed to find all the elements for the current index and only shift after that.

 ## Solution (C++)
 ```cpp